itsaky/RestDBAuthenticator/README.md

 		@Override
 		public void onSuccess(int otp) {
-			//tell the user to enter otp and veeify it with this 'otp' }
+			//tell the user to enter otp and verify it with this 'otp' }

 		@Override